-Medicare is a federal program that is well-loved by an overwhelming majority of the older adults and people with disabilities who benefit from it, and by their families.
-In a recent poll, for instance, 87 percent of respondents said that Medicare works and does not require an overhaul.
-The stories in this report, which the Medicare Rights Center has collected from actual Medicare beneficiaries and their caregivers, further evidence broad support for Medicare among Americans-in their own words.
-These Medicare voices are raised at a critical moment in the history of the Medicare program.
+Medicare is a federal program well-loved by an overwhelming majority of older adults and people with disabilities who benefit from it, and by their families.
+According to a national poll, 70 percent of Americans believe that Medicare should be preserved in its current form and that the government should guarantee a defined set of benefits for our nation's seniors.
+The stories in this report-collected from real beneficiaries and caregivers by the Medicare Rights Center-further evidence broad support for Medicare among Americans, in their own words.
+These Medicare voices are raised on Medicare's 47th birthday-a critical moment in the program's history.

 Medicare faces increasing threats.
-Many policymakers in Washington, DC and across the country are targeting Medicare, along with Social Security and Medicaid, for cuts to solve the federal government's budget deficit.
-But many of the proposals being discussed would not make Medicare coverage better or cheaper for those who rely upon it-our grandparents, parents, sisters, brothers and neighbors-but instead increase their costs and decrease their coverage.
+Passage of the Affordable Care Act (ACA)-and the subsequent upholding of core parts of the law by the U.S. Supreme Court-resulted in many improvements to Medicare, including closure of the prescription drug coverage gap (known as the doughnut hole), strengthening of the program's long-term financing and new wellness and preventive services.
+Despite these advances, many policymakers in Washington, DC and across the country are targeting Medicare, along with Social Security and Medicaid, for cuts to solve the federal government's budget deficit.
+But many of the anticipated proposals would not make Medicare coverage better or cheaper for those who rely upon it-our grandparents, parents, sisters, brothers and neighbors-but instead increase their costs and decrease their coverage.

-Before we shift costs to people with Medicare and cut the level of care they can access, we should listen to what these people have to say about the Medicare program and its importance in their lives.
-In honor of the 46th anniversary of the enactment of Medicare this past July, Medicare Rights asked people to answer a simple question: "What do you like about Medicare?"
-Through e-mail and Facebook, Medicare Rights received responses from older adults, people with disabilities, and professionals across the country.
+Before we shift costs to people with Medicare and cut the level of care they can access, we should listen to what American families have to say about the Medicare program and its importance in their lives.
+The Medicare Rights Center asked people to answer a simple question: "What do you like about Medicare?"
+Through e-mail and Facebook, Medicare Rights received responses from older adults, people with disabilities and professionals across the country.
 Their responses are astounding and simple.
-We were impressed by respondents' eloquence and raw ability to capture the spirit of Medicare on their own terms, without playing political games or using distracting policy jargon.
-In this report you will find a few facts about the Medicare program and quotations from those who responded-a group of Americans who feel the value and necessity of Medicare every day.
-These are their stories.
+We are impressed by respondents' eloquence and raw ability to capture the spirit of Medicare in their own words, without playing political games or using distracting policy jargon.
+Here you will find a few facts about the Medicare program and quotations from those who responded-a group of Americans who feel the value and necessity of Medicare every day.
 These are the voices of Medicare.